larrybuch/javascript-mornings/notes/2014-05-15 - Ritchie's small multiples.md

 `datum` just binds the data to whatever element without doing the whole enter-exit-data-join-selection thingy. most often used for making paths for line charts,cuz you want to bind a bunch of data to a single element

-Then looking at this sweet sync'ed thing: http://bl.ocks.org/ritchieking/8628654
+Then looking at this sweet sync'ed-hover sparkline thing: http://bl.ocks.org/ritchieking/8628654

-`bisector` does, like, whatever.
+`bisector` does, um, whatever.
 Cmd-F https://github.com/mbostock/d3/wiki/Arrays

 Blocks search engine by API call: http://bl.ocksplorer.org/